 This is an online course and OWL will be used as the means of course delivery.
 The instructor is not resident on campus but is happy to set up "meeting times" for consultations via Skype or telephone.
-For those students in Toronto, the instructor will be able to meet face to face.
+For those students in Toronto, the instructor will be able to meet face to face pending uplifting of the COVID-19 restrictions.